karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 Also I'll be using [Bombardier](https://github.com/codesenberg/bombardier) to generate traffic on the app.

-Bombardier is a modern HTTP(S) benchmarking tool, written in Golang and easy to use for performance and load testing tests.
+Bombardier is a modern HTTP(S) benchmarking tool, written in Golang and it's really simple to use when you want to execute a performance or a load test.

-# 1. Profiling the _/blocking-threads_ endpoint
+# Profiling the _/blocking-threads_ endpoint

 ## 1. Using _dotnet-counters_ to investigate possible performance issues